Threat model

 The trust boundary

-Section titled “The trust boundary”The network boundary is the trust boundary.
-Anything that can reach :3000 is trusted; the routes don’t implement public-internet authentication on top.
-This is fine because the network is supposed to be a Tailscale tailnet you control — every device on it is one you signed into.
+Section titled “The trust boundary”The network boundary is the primary trust boundary.
+Anything that can reach :3000 is trusted at the network layer; the routes assume the network is a Tailscale tailnet you control — every device on it is one you signed into.
+Inside that boundary, several layered defenses still apply (RLS, credential encryption, rate limiting, the MCP access gate) — they’re a safety net, not the front door.

-If you remove that assumption (DDNS, port-forward, VPS without a tailnet), you’ve broken the threat model.
-There is no rate limiting, no per-user authentication, and no audit logging on the routes themselves.
+If you remove the network assumption (DDNS, port-forward, VPS without a tailnet), you’ve broken the threat model.
+There is no per-user authentication on the API routes; the design is one operator per host.

 What’s defended